|Illustrated "index page" image information (starting from the top left and working clockwise):-|

 Manchester's Eccles line shows what can happen when the transport runs unreasonably s-l-o-w-l-y; Birmingham (Midland Metro) shows what happens when government penny-pinching means that the 'starter line' fails to reach a logical traffic destination (yet despite being incapable of doing so is still expected to wash its face financially) whilst Sheffield shows how people can be 'price sensitive' and that it is crazy to install the transport at the same time as demolishing the residential estates the transport was installed to serve!
 Experience in Nottingham shows that when the trams serve logical destinations, complement with (instead of compete against) local buses and include park & ride facilities then even in Britain trams can be successful - even when judged by onerous (hostile) government / treasury financial benchmarks!

-The 30 mph / 50 km/h speed limit would be for certain types of freight train where only some of the freight wagons are braked whilst the higher 70 mph / 120km/h limit will be for fully braked freight trains and passenger trains.
-The Metro's 80 km/h is about 50 mph.
-So the Metro trains travel at a speed which is almost 30% slower.
+The 30mph (50km/h) speed limit would be for certain types of freight train where only some of the freight wagons are braked whilst the higher 70mph (120km/h) limit will be for fully braked freight trains and passenger trains.
+The Metro's 80km/h is about 50mph, which means that Metro trains are permitted to travel at a top speed that is almost 30% slower than the mainline trains.
 Even allowing for their faster acceleration this is still significant speed reduction!

 At one time this station was served by semi-fast mainline trains; now it is only served by 'all stations' Metro trains.
 This means that passengers benefit from a more frequent service, but in a 'swings and roundabouts' situation they also lose out from journeys which take quite a bit longer.
 Whereas journeys to Newcastle Central Station previously saw trains calling at just a couple of intermediate stations they now call at 7 intermediate stations.
 Possibly however when the time saved from no longer having to change between trains in Newcastle is taken into account so through journeys to destinations in the heart and north side of Newcastle are easier.

-When looking at converting lines to light rail and introducing track sharing it needs to be bourne in mind that replacing fast services with slower services is not necessarily the excellent, passenger attracting solution which some advocates suggest it could be.
+When looking at converting lines to light rail and introducing track sharing it needs to be bourne in mind that replacing fast services with slower services is not necessarily the excellent, passenger-enticing solution which some advocates suggest it could be.
 Whilst the faster rates of acceleration of the newer light rail vehicles will usually help plug the top speed gap the overall journey times may still be slower.
-It may be that the people who no longer need to change trains to reach their ultimate destination will benefit from the new service (especially if the time taken to change trains is included in the equation), however people travelling to locations within walking distance of stations served by the mainline trains (in this case Newcastle Central and Heworth) may not, so for them any benefit from a more frequent service (if this is applicable) has to be counter-balanced with the disbenefit of longer overall journey times.
+It may be that the people who no longer need to change trains to reach their ultimate destination will benefit from the new service (especially if the time taken to change trains is included in the equation), however people travelling to ultimate destinations within walking distance of stations served by the mainline trains (in this case Newcastle Central and Heworth) are, if anything, more likely to lose out.
+So for them any benefit from a more frequent service (if this is applicable) has to be counter-balanced with the disbenefit of longer overall journey times.
 This especially applies to the people from whose local stations the faster service has been withdrawn.
 Of course passengers using any of the brand new intermediate stations will benefit from new services nearer to where they live, but that is a different issue.
 It is also worth remembering that there may be faster (and competitively priced) road transport alternatives.